freedomofpress/securedrop-docs/docs/admin/installation/firewall_pfsense.rst

    |Unsafe Browser Homepage|

 #.
-Navigate to the pfSense WebGUI in the *Unsafe Browser*:
+Navigate to the pfSense WebGUI in the Unsafe Browser:
    ``https://192.168.1.1``

    .. note:: If you have trouble connecting, go to your network settings and